 Krishna’s stories are widespread in Hinduism.
 They portray him in different angles.
 A god is a child, a mischievous, and a predecessor lover in many ways.
 The notes on him are in the books of Mahabharata, Aryan Vamsam, Bhagavata Purana and Vishnu Purana.

 Krishna worship is known as Bal Krishna or Gopalan at the beginning of the 4th century.
 Kannan (Thirumal) is a celestial in the 2nd century AD.
 However, in the middle of the 10th century, the worship of Lord Krishna reached the peak of the devotional movement.
 Jivannathar in Orissa, Vidhala in Maharashtra, Rajasthan, Guruvayurappan in Kerala, Dwarka, Dwarkadasheer, Padrinthar in Himalayas are worshiped in various forms.
-The ISKCON system was created in the 1960s to the Western countries.

 Names and nicknames